clairemariec/clairemariec/README.md

 ## Open source projects I have contributed to

 ## Books I Have Read
-- 🌱 I’m currently reading Software Testing (BCS), User Acceptance Testing (BCS) and Agile Foundations (BCS) with a view to taking the ISTQB Software Testing Certification
+- 🌱 I’m currently reading Software Testing (BCS), User Acceptance Testing (BCS) and Agile Foundations (BCS) to study alongside the Udemy ISTQB Certified Tester course with a view to taking the ISTQB Software Testing Certification

 <!--
 **clairemariec/clairemariec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.